-9.1 Registration of Keywords, Attributes, and Values
+9.2 Registration of Keywords and Values

-Proposals for registrations of new keywords, attributes and values for existing elements shall follow the following process:
+Proposals for registrations of new keywords and values for existing elements shall follow the following process:

-- 1. Each WG will appoint a Maintenance Editor for their PWG Standard. - 2.
-Anyone can initiate a proposal by starting an e-mail discussion on the appropriate working group mailing list or submitting a Technical Brief describing the request. - 3.
-After there is general agreement on the mailing list for the proposal, the WG chair or the proposer issues a Call for Objection (see below) on the pwg-announce mailing list with a description of the proposal that includes: - A description of the requirement being met or the problem being solved. - A description of the proposed solution. - A detailed description of the changes to the standard or schemas which are proposed to be integrated into the standard at afuture date. - 4.
-To make the status of proposed registrations and clarifications clear to PWG participants and others, the WG Chair will ensure that approved registrations are documented in the following working group directory:
+- 1. Each Working Group will appoint a Maintenance Editor for their PWG Standard. - Anyone can initiate a proposal by starting an e-mail discussion on the appropriate Working Group mailing list or submitting a Technical Brief describing the request. - 3.
+After there is general agreement on the mailing list for the proposal, the Working Group Chair or the proposer issues a Call for Objection (see below) on the pwg-announce mailing list with a description of the proposal that includes: - A description of the requirement being met or the problem being solved. - A description of the proposed solution. - A detailed description of the changes to the standard or schemas which are proposed to be integrated into the standard at a future date. - 4.
+To make the status of proposed registrations clear to PWG participants and others, the Working Group Chair will ensure that approved registrations are documented in the following Working Group directory: